Inflectra/spira-documentation/docs/Requirements-Management-Integration/Importing-From-ReqIF-Files.md

 ![](img/ReqIF-9.png)

 If you run the same import twice, the importer will create a new requirements hierarchy each time, but it will reuse the existing custom properties if they are already defined in the SpiraTeam product.

+## Appendix A: IBM Rational ReqIF Format Notes

+### IBM Rational DOORS

+In the ReqIF files produced by IBM Rational DOORS, typically each Specification has its own type and only contains Items of a single type.

+Because the association between specification and item type is only defined indirectly via:Specification > > SpecHierarchy > SpecObject > SpecObjectType, the item type of an empty specification is undefined, and will be listed under the non-exclusive/shared item types.

+DOORS requirements also have (along with lots of other attributes), each a
+- `ReqIF.ChapterName`
+- `ReqIF.Name`
+- `ReqIF.Text`

+But whether the attribute actually has a value, depends upon the type of the requirement:
+- A DOORS Heading has a value for the `ReqIF.ChapterName`, but `ReqIF.Name` and `ReqIF.Text` are typically empty.
+- Non-Heading types, for example requirement have a value for `ReqIF.Text`, but both, `ReqIF.ChapterName` and `ReqIF.Name` are typically empty.

+### IBM Rational DOORS Next Gen / Requirements Composer

+In ReqIF files produced by IBM Rational Requirements Composer (aka DOORS Next Generation), Specifications typically contain items of different types, *for example,.
+Heading, Information, Requirement etc.*

+Because all these items are mapped to the same target tracker, each item type must have a unique set of qualifiers, to identify items of this type in the tracker. *For example, Heading items are those items in the target tracker, where Type == Folder*

+Specifications can also refer to (config) items, that are not part of the Specification itself, *for example Actor.*

+These separate Item Types should typically be mapped to appropriate config item trackers, for example, Actor.

+In IBM Rational Requirements, all item types have a `ReqIF.Name` and a `ReqIF.Text`, that should be mapped to Spira `Name` and `Description`.

+The item type Heading also has a `ReqIF.ChapterName`, but the value of this attribute is the same as `ReqIF.Name`, so it can be safely ignored.